On James Baldwin and How Oppressors Try to Misuse Him to Shame Me

 1. I ain’t James Baldwin.
 I consider myself one of many spiritual offspring of the genius we know as Baldwin.
 His intellect is unmatched.

-2. You don’t know Baldwin as well as you think you do and you should read more of his work before opening your mouth or fixing your fingers to type.
+2. They don’t know Baldwin as well as they think they do and they should read more of his work — ALL OF HIS WORK — CAREFULLY before opening their mouths or fixing their fingers to type.

 “People who treat other people as less than human must not be surprised when the bread they have cast on the waters comes floating back to them, poisoned.”

-“Yes, baby; they gon’ burn your house DOWN.”
+“Yes, baby; they [black people] gon’ burn your [white people] house DOWN.”